-- (i) Stakeholder Consultations to assess the extent of the systematic, organizational, and integration of MIYCN and adolescent nutrition across different sectors and delivery platforms within the Ministries of Health, Agriculture, Local government, Water and Sanitation, Education, and Gender, Children, disability and social welfare. - (ii) Develop revised and updated comprehensive Multi-sector Maternal, Infant, and Young Child Strategy and the Multi-sector Adolescent Nutrition Strategy - (iii) Develop Maternal, Infant, and Young Child and Adolescent Nutrition (MIYCAN) results log frame and monitoring tools to track implementation of activities.
+- (i) Review the Multi-sector Maternal, Infant, and Young Child Strategy and the Multi-sector Adolescent Nutrition Strategy in line with the new Multi-sector National Nutrition Policy of Malawi. - (ii) Assess the extent of the systematic organization, coordination, and integration of MIYCN and adolescent nutrition across different sectors and delivery platforms within Ministries of Health, Agriculture, Local government, Water and Sanitation, Education, and Gender, Children, disability and social welfare to inform intervention areas for the sectors. - (iii) Develop revised and updated comprehensive Multi-sector Maternal, Infant, and Young Child Strategy and the Multi-sector Adolescent Nutrition Strategy - (iv) Develop MIYCN results log frame and monitoring tools to track the implementation of activities - (v) Develop Adolescent nutrition results log frame and monitoring tools to track implementation